 The sessions on fraud detection and risk management were particularly instructive.
 As AI-driven fraud patterns grow more sophisticated, organizations that have embedded explainability and auditability into their models are responding faster and with more confidence.
 Those relying on black-box systems are increasingly unable to satisfy regulators, or their own risk committees.

 The table below breaks down the five core dimensions of trusted AI, what each means in practice, and how SAS Innovate 2026 sessions signaled the industry is approaching each dimension right now.
+For regulated industries, trusted AI is no longer a separate compliance initiative.
+It is a core requirement of enterprise AI strategy from the earliest stages of design.

 The Five Dimensions of Trusted AI